JorgeCastilloPrz/AndroidKodeinSample/course/2/Script.md

 `List<String>` and `List<Int>`.
 So this will be very handy if you're using generic types on your app.

-Being immune to type erasure has a cost.
+But being immune to type erasure has a cost.
 We don't want to get into too deep details, but it relies on some Kodein machinery to wire up types that is known to be a bit slow.
 In my opinion you shouldn't worry too much about this fact unless your dependency graph is really complex, not like the average android apps out there.

 If still you find performance problems, it will probably be related to not using Kodein properly, and that's the rationale of this course.
-But still, you must know that there is a Kodein jvm erased version which is more performant, but does suffer from type erasure.
-That means you will get into trouble and will need some tricky workarounds on your code to make it work.
+But anyways, you must know that there is also a Kodein jvm erased version which is more performant, but does suffer from type erasure.
+That means you will get into trouble and will need some tricky workarounds on your code to make it work from time to time.

+So I highly recommend you using the generic one.

-Apart from the jvm artifact, since we're doing Android we will need to add the Kodein Android artifact, and we'll be good to go.
+Apart from the jvm artifact, since we're doing Android we will need to add the Kodein Android artifact, and then we'll be good to go.